-And yes, I did actually score some Bitcoin — for free.
+And yes, I did actually score some Bitcoin (and Ethereum) — for free.

 A fellow crypto-enthusiast friend put me on to the play-to-earn (P2E) model, explaining that it’s a growing, popular trend in the gaming industry.
 P2E games are blockchain-based platforms that pay you — yes, you — to play crypto-yielding games.

 “Wait a minute, so all I need to do is play games and I get paid in crypto?”
 I asked incredulously.
 “Yep,” my friend said.
 “It’s the next big thing.”

 I’m a seeing-is-believing type of person, so I decided to explore the P2E gaming world for myself.
 “There’s got to be a catch!”
 I thought.
 And there is.
 On the plus side, P2E games are legit.
 There is a growing number of games that are, indeed, paying users to play.
 The downside is that many P2E games have a “You have to spend money to make money” vibe to ‘em.
 However, during my research, I managed to find some P2E gems that distribute cryptocurrency rewards daily while requiring zero upfront investment.